No products in the cart.

 - Gather your supplies

 Gather up all the basic materials.
-You’ll need a plastic spoon (it doesn’t have to be black!), a couple of small pieces of tissue paper, 1 pipe cleaner cut in half, a clothespin, a scrap piece of paper (optional), and wings.
+You’ll need a plastic spoon, a couple of small pieces of tissue paper, 1 pipe cleaner cut in half, a clothespin, a scrap piece of paper (optional), and wings.
 You can print our free template, or just free-cut simple wing shapes like ours out of a cereal box, scrap cardboard, watercolor paper, or heavy cardstock.

 - Paint your clothespin (optional)